Dinosaurs Story Time – Baby

 (Credit: King County Library System)

-Sign Language: Night
+Sign Language: Sleep, up

 Book: Twinkle, Twinkle, Little Star by Jane Cabrera